Martha Washington's Bible

 George Washington purchased a Bible for Martha Washington in New York on August 18, 1789, and she signed her name on several pages.
 The front and back covers are inlaid with lighter brown leather and embossed with gilt.

-She also saw that other members of the family, not just those in her immediate household, were provided with similar devotional materials.
-In the fall of 1761, Washington ordered bibles and prayer books, "neatly bound in Turkey," with the young children's names "wrote in gilt Letters on the Inside of the cover" for his wife's eight-year-old son and six-year-old daughter.
+In the fall of 1761, Washington ordered bibles and prayer books, "neatly bound in Turkey," with the young children's names "wrote in gilt Letters on the Inside of the cover" for his wife's 8-year-old son and 6-year-old daughter.
 Six years later, Martha Parke Custis, known to the family as Patsy, was given a music book containing "the New Version of Psalms and Hymns set for the Spinnet [sic]."

 Christ Church, Alexandria, Virginia, Detroit Photographic Co., c1902.
 (Library of Congress).